Towards Optimally Efficient Search with Deep Learning for Large-Scale MIMO Systems

 As a combinatorial optimization problem, it is known to be NP-hard because of its discrete search space.
 It has been proven that solving the problem optimally involves exponential complexity for all algorithms in the worst case \cite{Micciancio01,ChenPWLTXW15}.
-However, one can formulate the problem as a search in a state space, and efficiently reduce the average complexity by following a certain strategy that investigates only the necessary lattice points at each dimension\cite{HassibiV05}.
+Moreover, with the deployment of 5G, the numbers of antennas $m_c$ and $n_c$ become very large to support the demand of high data rate and ultra-reliable low-latency communication (URLLC), which indicates that finding the optimal estimate becomes much more challenging as well.
+However, one can formulate the problem as a search in a state space, and efficiently reduce the average complexity by following a certain strategy that investigates only the necessary lattice points at each dimension \cite{HassibiV05}.
 In particular, the resulting state space forms a decision tree whose nodes represent decisions on symbols, and branches represent the costs of the associated decisions.
 Correspondingly, the strategies that decide which node should be chosen for expansion are called tree search algorithms.
 Once we find the shortest path, we can find the optimal solution.